Your Rights as an Energy Services Company Consumer

 AGREEMENT TO SELL AND PURCHASE ENERGY - This is an Agreement between M&R Energy Resources Corporation (“M&R” or Seller) and the undersigned customer (“Customer”) under which Customer shall initiate natural gas service and begin enrollment with M&R (the “Agreement”).
 Subject to the terms and conditions of this Agreement, M&R agrees to sell and facilitate delivery, and Customer agrees to purchase and accept the quantity of natural gas, as estimated by M&R, necessary to meet Customer’s requirements based upon consumption data obtained by M&R or the delivery schedule of the Local Distribution Company (the “LDC”).
 The amount of natural gas delivered under this Agreement is subject to change based upon data reflecting Customer’s consumption obtained by M&R or the LDC’s delivery schedule.
 The LDC will continue to deliver the gas supplied by M&R.

-TERM - This Agreement shall commence as of the date Customer’s notice regarding the change of Customer’s provider to M&R is deemed effective by the LDC, and shall continue for the contract term (the “Initial Term”).
-Upon completion of the Initial Term, this Agreement will automatically renew on a month-to-month basis at the M&R monthly weighted average cost of gas plus $.90 per decatherm at the burnertip, unless M&R sends Customer written notice of proposed changes to such terms in advance of the renewal date (the “Renewal Term”).
-Any such written notice will be sent at least 30 days and no more than 60 days prior to the renewal date, apprising Customer of any proposed changes in the terms and conditions of this Agreement and of the Customer’s right to renew, terminate or renegotiate this Agreement.
-When receiving service on a month-to-month basis, Customer may cancel or terminate this Agreement without penalty so long as M&R is provided with 30 days’ advance written notice of termination.
+TERM - This Agreement shall commence as of the date Customer’s notice regarding the change of Customer’s provider to M&R is deemed effective by the LDC, and shall continue for the contract term (the “Contract Term”).
+Upon completion of the Contract Term, the Agreement will automatically terminate then the Customer will return to the LDC unless M&R sends Customer written notice and Customer agrees to proposed changes to such term in advance of the renewal date (the "renewal Term") via affirmative consent.
+Any such written notice will be sent at least least 30 days and no more than 60 days prior to the renewal date, apprising Customer of any proposed changes in the terms and conditions of the Agreement and of the customer's right to renew, terminate or renegotiate this Agreement.
+If Customer does not respond to the renewal notice prior to completion of the Contract Term, at M&R's discretion, Customer will be: (i) returned to the LDC service; or (ii) renewed at a rate that is guaranteed to be below the LDC's total gas supply charge, including the gas supply charge, merchant function charge and all applicable taxes, (if any).
+When receiving service on a month-to-month basis, Customer may cancel or terminate this Agreement without penalty so long as M&R is provided with 30 days' advance written notice of termination.

 PRICING AND TERMINATION – The rate for all natural gas sold under this Agreement is set forth on the first page of this Agreement and shall include and be subject to all applicable taxes.
+Guaranteed Savings Product: The price for all natural gas sold under this Agreement shall be at a rate that is guaranteed to be below the LDC's gas supply charge including the gas supply charge, the merchant function charge, monthly gas adjustment (if applicable) and gas revenue tax (if any) subject to the terms and conditions of this Agreement and for the Contract Term.
 M&R will invoice Customer monthly for natural gas delivered under this Agreement, as measured by the LDC, and Customer will pay each invoice in full within 20 days of the invoice date or be subject to a late payment charge of 1.5% per month.
 If Customer fails to pay each invoice in full within 20 days of the invoice date, then, in addition to any other remedies that it may have, M&R may terminate this Agreement upon 15 days written notice to Customer.
-If M&R or Customer terminates this Agreement prior to the end of the Initial or Renewal Term, and the Agreement is for fixed price service, then the customer shall pay, in addition to any other applicable charges, a cancellation fee equivalent to the multiplication of the (i) difference between the fixed price set forth in this Agreement and the calculation of the fixed price at the date of termination; and (ii) difference between the Customer’s annual usage for the prior 12 month period from the date of termination and the level of usage during the current Term or Renewal Term, under this Agreement.
+If M&R or Customer terminates this Agreement prior to the end of the Contract Term, and the Agreement is for a guaranteed savings product, then the customer shall pay no cancellation fee.
+If at some future date there is a change in any law, rule, regulation, pricing structure or market condition whereby the Company is prevented, prohibited or frustrated from carrying out the terms of the Agreement, or if the Company is unable to economically continue this Agreement, the Company shall have the right to cancel this Agreement on 15 days' notice to Customer.

 BILLING - Customer may receive a single bill for both commodity and delivery costs from either M&R or the LDC, or each of the LDC and M&R may invoice Customer separately.
 Failure to make full payment of M&R charges due on any consolidated bill prepared by the LDC for M&R will be grounds for disconnection of utility services and commodity service in accordance with NYPSC rules and regulations on the termination of service to non-residential customers, 16 NYCRR Section 13.3.
 Customer payments remitted in response to a consolidated bill shall be pro-rated (when so required) in accordance with procedures adopted by the New York State Department of Public Service (the “DPS”).
 In the event of failure to remit payment when due, M&R may terminate commodity service and seek suspension of distribution service in conformance with the Home Energy Fair Practices Act (“HEFPA”).
 A $40 fee will be charged for all returned payments.